 slippers look-alikes!
-My mom tried to convince be to buy a pair, but I refuse to give inposted about 4 years ago
+My mom tried to convince be to buy a pair, but I refuse to give inposted over 4 years ago

 many girls at my school wear them(: majority of them are UGGs but some girls tend to wear knockoffs. i live in california so the weather is usually sunny, so uggs that are $200+ i guess aren’t really worth it since the weather isn’t extremely cold. i for one, like them(: they’re very comfortable and keep your feet warm! i have classic brown ones<3 plus, on the days when i feel lazy i just put on some jeans, a hoodie, and my uggs.posted about 4 years ago